ydamit/planckster-docs/docs/guides/kubeflow/analysing-scraped-data.md

 ```

-##### Clearly, tweets that are relevant to a particular disaster and ouccur on the same day as disasters detected by sattelite images are matched and the locations of both types of data can be compared and analyzed.
+Clearly, tweets that are relevant to a particular disaster and ouccur on the same day as disasters detected by sattelite images are matched and the locations of both types of data can be compared and analyzed.

-### Analyze the output using leafmap:
+### Step 5: Analyze the output using leafmap:

-#### Load the true-color image from our sentinel dataset
+1. Load the true-color image from our sentinel dataset:
 ```
 from pystac_client import Client